STAT545-UBC-hw-2018-19/hw03-Sukeysun/Use_dplyr-ggplot2_to_manipulate_and_explore_data.md

 library( tidyverse )
 ```

-**Get the maximum and minimum of GDP per capita for all continents.**
+**TASK1 Get the maximum and minimum of GDP per capita for all continents.**

 ``` r
 min_max <- gapminder %>%